 Alcoholics Anonymous is an international fellowship of men and women who have had a drinking problem.
 It is a program that is nonprofessional, self-supporting, multiracial, and nonpolitical.
 The program is available almost everywhere.
 There are no age or education requirements to belong.
 Membership is open to anyone who wants to do something about his or her drinking problem.

-They meet in the church’s Fellowship Hall every Saturday night at 8:30 PM & Sunday at 8:00 PM.
+They meet in the church’s Fellowship Hall every Saturday night at 8:30 PM.

 Friends and family of problem drinkers find understanding and support at Al-Anon meetings.
 Members do not give direction or advice to other members.
 Instead, they share their personal experiences and stories, and invite other members to “take what they like and leave the rest.”
 All members are encouraged to determine for themselves the lessons they could apply to their own lives.